SandraBotica/VBA-challenge/readmeChallenge2.md

 For Each ws In Worksheets

             'Variable declarations and variable assignments

-            'Set and initial variable for holding the ticker symbol name Dim ticker_symbol As String
+            'Set an initial variable for holding the ticker symbol name Dim ticker_symbol As String

-            'Set and initial variable for holding the total stock volume number Dim total_stock_volume As LongLong
+            'Set an initial variable for holding the total stock volume number Dim total_stock_volume As LongLong
     total_stock_volume = 0

-            'Keep track of the location for each variable in the summary table Dim summary_table_row As Integer
+            'Set an initial variable for holding the summary table row 'Keep track of the location for each variable in the summary table Dim summary_table_row As Integer
     summary_table_row = 2

-            'Set and initial variable for holding the open price number for a ticker Dim open_price As Double
+            'Set an initial variable for holding the open price number for a ticker Dim open_price As Double

-            'Set and initial variable for holding the close price number for a ticker Dim close_price As Double
+            'Set an initial variable for holding the close price number for a ticker Dim close_price As Double

-            'Set and initial variable for holding the Yearly_Change number Dim Yearly_Change As Double
+            'Set an initial variable for holding the Yearly_Change number Dim Yearly_Change As Double

-            'Set and initial variable for holding the Percent_Change number Dim Percent_Change As Double
+            'Set an initial variable for holding the Percent_Change number Dim Percent_Change As Double

-            'Set and initial variable for holding the Percent_Change_rounded number Dim Percent_Change_rounded As Double
+            'Set an initial variable for holding the Percent_Change_rounded number Dim Percent_Change_rounded As Double

             'Set and initial variable for holding the Greatest_Percent_Increase number for the Bonus summary table